 Why Is Uninsured Motorist Protection So Important?

 It is estimated that the rate of uninsured motorists on Louisiana roads is approximately 13%.
 This number is slightly under the national average of 13.8% but still presents a major threat to uninsured and insured drivers alike.
-If a driver’s expenses are not covered by a form of insurance, they must be provided for by the driver typically out-of-pocket.
+If a driver’s expenses are not covered by a form of insurance, they must be provided for by the driver, typically out-of-pocket.
 Lower monthly premiums through rejection or underinsurance also come with a severe, more costly risk.

 When a person is injured by a negligent driver and the driver turns out to be uninsured, the injured person can make a claim against the uninsured coverage of their own policy.
 The uninsured coverage essentially takes the place of the liability coverage that the negligent driver failed to carry.

 The experienced auto accident attorneys at Gordon & Gordon understand the troublesome and confusing world of insurance navigation.
-If you or a loved one are suffering as a result of an auto accident or other personal injury in Shreveport or the surrounding areas, please contact us today at 318-716-HELP (4357) for a free and confidential consultation to protect your rights and limit potential liabilities.
+If you or a loved one are suffering as a result of an auto accident or other personal injury in Shreveport or the surrounding areas, please contact us today at 318-716-HELP for a free and confidential consultation to protect your rights and limit potential liabilities.